fact-benchmark/factbenchmark/how.md

 In the <a href="http://www.fakenewschallenge.org/#faq">FAQ for Fake News Challenge</a> they write that truth labeling poses several challenges:

 <ul class="quote">
-<li>There exists very little labeled training data of fake vs. real news stories.</li>
+<li>There exists very little labeled training data of fake versus real news stories.</li>
 <li>The data that does exist is almost all copyright protected.</li>
 <li>The data that does exist is extremely diverse and unstructured, making hard to train on.</li>
 <li>Any dataset containing claims with associated “truth” labels is going to be contested as biased.</li>